Hanxue

-Han learning (汉学 (漢學, Hànxué)), or the Han school of classical philology, was an intellectual movement that reached its height in the middle of the Qing dynasty (1644–1912) in China.
+Hanxue (汉学 (漢學, Hànxué)), or the Han school, was an intellectual movement that reached its height in the middle of the Qing dynasty (1644–1912) in China.
 The focus of the movement was to reject neo-Confucianism in order to return to a study of the original Confucian texts.

 Nature and origins

 Han learning began with the "evidential scholarship" (考证 (考證, kǎozhèng)) movement of the late Ming dynasty, which was a reaction against the so-called "Song Learning", or Neo-Confucianism that had arisen during the Song dynasty (12th century).
 Neo-Confucianism had incorporated Buddhist and Daoist influences into the Confucianist tradition, introducing a new cosmology emphasising the moral nature of the cosmos.
 Neo-Confucianism was adopted as Confucian orthodoxy under the Song dynasty and formed the basis of the imperial examination until nearly the end of the Qing dynasty.

 Evidential scholars reacted to the innovations of Neo-Confucianism by turning back to the original classics, employing philological techniques to try to authenticate the real words of Confucius.
 This involved the comparison of different texts in great detail.
 This school of learning came to be called “Han Learning” because it sought out Han dynasty commentaries as being closer to the original texts.